Rule 10.2. Judicial Council membership and terms

 (1)Council members are a governing body for California's judicial branch of government.
 In accepting appointment, they commit themselves to act in the best interest of the public and the judicial system for the purposes of maintaining and enhancing public access to the justice system, as well as preserving and enhancing impartial judicial decisionmaking and an independent judicial branch of government.

 (2)Council members do not represent any particular constituency notwithstanding any of their other affiliations or roles.

 (3)Council members communicate as representatives of the Judicial Council with the public, the courts, judicial officers, Judicial Council advisory bodies, other government entities, and justice system partners.
 They communicate about the council's processes, purposes, responsibilities, and issues and reasons for policy decisions, including those policy decisions where there is disagreement.

 Council members are appointed to terms beginning September 15 and ending September 14.
 Terms for judge members are staggered.
 To the extent feasible, the State Bar and the Legislature should create staggered terms for their appointees.

 (e) Restrictions on advisory committee membership

-Unless the Chief Justice waives this provision, neither council members nor nonvoting advisory council members may concurrently serve on a council advisory committee.
+Unless otherwise provided by these rules or the Chief Justice waives this provision, neither council members nor nonvoting advisory council members may concurrently serve on a council advisory committee.
 This provision does not apply to members of the following advisory committees:

 (1)Administrative Presiding Justices;